40 People Missing from two Adjoining Counties

 43. Found – 03/07/2012 MaKayla Taber, 14, Missing from Spring Texas Montgomery County.
 Considered a run away – Heidi Search Center

-46. 6/27/2012 – Jennifer Poindexter, 15, UPDATE: Jennifer has been removed the the National Center for Missing and Exploited Children, although she is still showing up as missing on the Montgomery County Texas crimestoppers website.
+46. FOUND 6/27/2012 – Jennifer Poindexter, 15, UPDATE: Jennifer has been removed by the National Center for Missing and Exploited Children, although she is still showing up as missing on the Montgomery County Texas crimestoppers website.

 Area Last Seen: Spring Montgomery County Notes: Jenny has pierced ears and multiple tattoos; stars on her left hand, “CESAR” on her left thigh and “Hector” on her right ankle.
 She has a small build and was last seen wearing a pink sleeveless shirt with denim shorts and flip flop shoes.
 Jenny is possibly in the company of her 17 year old juvenile boyfriend in the Houston, Texas area.
 9/22/12 – “Jennifer Poindexter has been recovered.